Multi-Threading

 There are a few specific limitations and warnings to be aware of when using threads in Julia:

-• Compute-bound, non-memory-allocating tasks can prevent garbage collection from running in other threads that are allocating memory.
-In these cases it may be necessary to insert a manual call to GC.safepoint() to allow GC to run.
-This limitation will be removed in the future.
+is nondeterministic and should not be relied on. - Compute-bound, non-memory-allocating tasks can prevent garbage collection from running in other threads that are allocating memory.
+In these cases it may be necessary to insert a manual call to

-• Be aware that finalizers registered by a library may break if threads are enabled.
+of type, method, and module definitions in parallel. - Be aware that finalizers registered by a library may break if threads are enabled.
 This may require some transitional work across the ecosystem before threading can be widely adopted with confidence.
 See the next section for further details.

 Safe use of Finalizers